You can't just see. You have to know what and where to look.

 Cheng et al. applied Self Attention to Machine Reading.
 They replaced an LSTM's memory cell with memory networks.
 Additionally, they used Self Attention within their sequence encoder and for memory addressing.
 In other words, their use of Attention relates each word in a sentence to the other words in that sentence.
 Their approach bested or was comparable to the state-of-the-art methods at the time in language modeling, sentiment analysis, and natural language inference.

-It is hard to overstate the importance of attention mechanisms.
+It is hard to overstate the importance of Attention mechanisms.
 They are a cornerstone of modern deep learning.
 To see their impact, look no further than OpenAI's ChatGPT and its contemporaries.